 - Evernote is a digital filing cabinet that Saya couldn’t live without (Evernote Essentials is a book that helped her learn it)

 - ParkWhiz allows you to compare price, location, and amenities for parking all across the US to find the right parking spot for you

 - Gusto Payroll allows you to easily pay yourself, employees, and contractors, as well as automate tax filings.
 Sign forms online, handle vacations and bonuses, onboard employees.
-Use this link and if you become a paid user, get $100!

 - Boomerang, a simple system that sends emails at a specified date and time, also tracks emails to remind you to follow up with someone, and reminds you if someone doesn’t get back to you.

 - LastPass relieves the stress of trying to remember a slew of passwords by securely storing and giving you access to any of your account credentials

 - HelloSign digitizes your signature and lets you sign documents directly in Gmail—no more printing out a document, signing it, scanning it, and sending

 - Airbnb is for you if you’d rather stay in a home than in a hotel

 - Tripit organizes travel details into one master online itinerary, even if you book through multiple travel sites